fredxotic/Week-7/README.md

-# AI Ethics Course Project
+# Week 7 Assignment - AI For Software Engineering

 This repository contains the complete work for the AI Ethics course assignment, including case study analyses, practical bias audit implementation, and ethical reflections.